soniah/blog/content/posts/2011-01-14-the-raid5-write-hole.md

   - Solaris
   - SQL
 ---
-The latest edition of the venerable [UNIX and Linux System Administration Handbook][1] (Nemeth et al) has a good section discussing the &#8220;RAID5 Write Hole&#8221;:
+The latest edition of the venerable [UNIX and Linux System Administration Handbook][1] (Nemeth et al) has a good section discussing the "RAID5 Write Hole":

 <!--more-->